• Skip to primary navigation

 Surprisingly, some acidic foods actually help to calm acid reflux.
 Apple cider vinegar (with the mother) is a popular reflux remedy.
 Plain Greek yogurt, ginger, sprouted nuts and seeds, salmon, bananas, and organic oats can all be helpful when struggling with reflux symptoms.
 Also, consider trying a ¼ teaspoon of baking soda mixed in water for a quick remedy!

-On your health and wellness journey, we venture to share the importance of making informed food and drink choices, consuming high-vibrational and nutrient-dense foods, and impressing the importance and value of avoiding a diet high in processed foods.
+On your wellness journey, I encourage the importance of making informed food and drink choices, consuming high-vibrational and nutrient-dense foods, and the value of avoiding a diet high in processed foods.

 Check out our web story here!

 Stay tuned for upcoming courses and healing workshops to boost your overall wellness in mind body and soul!
-Join us on social media as well as we band together to take charge of our health and learn how to heal and thrive naturally!
+Join us on social media.
+We join together to take charge of our health and learn how to heal and thrive naturally!

 Do you prefer coffee or tea?
 Let us know in the comments below!